 1. I put 'reading and writing' in the title this year because, to me, I must continue to read in order to be able to write… at least the way I want to.
 I'm getting more books as Christmas gifts, both print and Kindle, so that will keep me going; plus, online reading never ends.

-2. I will continue to write weekly articles for Examiner.com on both my topic areas: Springfield Genealogy Examiner and Ozark Cultural Heritage Examiner.
+2. I will continue to write, currently five, articles each week for Examiner.com on my two topic areas: Springfield Genealogy Examiner and Ozarks Cultural Heritage Examiner.

 Dr. Bill Tells Ancestor Stories